 Three layers of trauma

-In The 3 layers of trauma – ancestral, generational, current-life I describe how, in addition to trauma from this life, we also inherited trauma from various times in our past.
+In Trauma exists as a series of ripples I describe how, in addition to trauma from this life, we also inherited trauma from various times in our past.
+This can include collective traumas such as community trauma and racial trauma.

 Broadly speaking, these inherited traumas—which are always reflected in current-life issues—can be categorised as individual or collective traumas.
 I use the term ‘generational trauma’ to refer to specific traumas acquired from past family issues, usually relating to our parents or grandparents.